Juansolo457/typescript-exploration/README.md

 # TypescriptExploration - Description

-This is a small project using angular to do typescript exercises and run through problems using typescript
+This project serves as a platform for practicing and exploring TypeScript and Angular.
+It contains a variety of exercises, problem-solving scenarios, and solutions implemented using Angular and TypeScript.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.